gleechi/gleechi.github.io/pages/0.14.0/unity/unity_component_vgrecorder.md

 * do some interactions in your scene,
 * press the _Recording Key_ another time.

+{% include tip.html content="To make the VG_Recorder react appropriately to keyboard input, the Unity Editor needs to be in focus (by mouse click on the game window once)." %}

 ### Important Note on the Files

 In order to support recording and replaying {% include tooltip.html tooltip="SensorData" text="sensor data" %} and re-using that information, there will be recording files in each project.